getsentry/sentry-docs/src/wizard/javascript/browser.md

   tracesSampleRate: 1.0,
 });
 ```

 We recommend adjusting the value of `tracesSampleRate` in production.
 Learn more about configuring sampling in our [full documentation](https://docs.sentry.io/platforms/javascript/performance/sampling/).

-This snippet includes an intentional error, so you can test that everything is working as soon as you set it up:
+Then create an intentional error, so you can test that everything is working:

 ```js
 myUndefinedFunction();
 ```

-Sentry will send an email alerting you to this intentional error; follow the instructions in the email to resolve the error.
+If you're new to Sentry, use the email alert to access your account and complete a product tour.

+If you're an existing user and have disabled alerts, you won't receive this email.